-Major milestones seem to come in tandem with buying cars.
+Major milestones seem to come in tandem with buying new cars.
 Your first car with a newly minted driver’s license, a new baby equaling an upgrade to a roomier space, empty nesters looking to downsize.

 Are Volvos Expensive to Insure?